spmeesseman/vscode-taskexplorer/README.md

 * Visual Studio Code v1.30 or higher
 * For npm, grunt, and gulp tasks, the 'Auto Detect' vscode setting must be turned 'On' for each respective task provider.

-## Known Issues

-* Ansicon colorization of Ant output not working

 ## Features

 * v1.7 - Two view types!! - Use one or both of either SideBar View and/or Explorer Tray.